 Nocturnal animals are fascinating!
 Find out Who’s Hooting in a nearby field or forest.
 Your creature of the night calls out from a torn-paper collage.

-Study the nocturnal animals in your area.
+Students research the nocturnal animals in their area.
 A common North American nocturnal animal is the owl.
-Choose one kind of owl or other nocturnal animal that fascinates you.
-Learn as much as you can about it.
-Adapt these owl directions to make an image of your favorite nocturnal creature.
+Each student chooses one kind of owl or other nocturnal animal that interests them and researches it.
+Adapt these owl directions to make an image of the nocturnal creature.

 Owls and other nocturnal animals have very large eyes to make use of the minimal light.
 They are natural predators.
 List an owl’s physical characteristics that help it to hunt (talons, strong wings, heavy beaks).

 Outline a large owl on construction paper with Crayola® Construction Paper Crayons.

 Create your owl’s feathers by tearing feather-shaped pieces of realistic colors of construction paper.
 With Crayola Glue Sticks, attach the feathers to your owl in layers.